Showing posts with label Founding of Fort Lauderdale. Show all posts

 The Second Seminole War had begun in 1835 and continued until 1842.
 The Colee incident fueled mutual animosities.
 Major General Thomas Jesup, commander of troops in Florida, asked President Andrew Jackson (served 1829-1837) who he could recommend to lead an effective force in Florida to end the conflict.
 Jackson knew and had fought with William Lauderdale in the War of 1812 and highly recommended him for the mission.

-Lauderdale agreed to take on the assignment in 1837.
+Lauderdale (born in Virginia in 1782) agreed to take on the assignment in 1837.
 Then, as U.S. Army major, he raised five battalions of Tennessee Volunteers.
 After arriving in Florida, his orders were to strike a route from Jupiter Inlet to Fort Dallas (along the Miami River) to search for Seminoles who had escaped after the Battle of Loxahatchee January 24, 1838.
 Their march along what became known as Military Trail (first called Lauderdale Trail) took them to the New River where they knew it to be near the site of the Colee massacre.
 General Jesup, impressed with Lauderdale's efficiency in establishing a stronghold there, named it Fort Lauderdale.

 Some say Lauderdale fought the Battle of Pine Island Ridge March 22, 1838; that is not confirmed, though he has been honored for it.
 Accounts reveal most of the Seminoles had left Pine Ridge before troops arrived.
 One hundred days later and 13 days after the Pine Island event, Major Lauderdale, ill with a respiratory disease, asked to be relieved of duty.
 He and his troops headed to Tampa.
 He died May 10, 1838 in Baton Rouge, enroute to Tennessee.
 He was 56.